emiltsi/emilportfolio/content/emil/projects/Engineering Dragster Group Project.md

 ## Overview

 This group project was completed as part of Warwick's Engineering Design module.
 The main task involved the creation of a self-powered dragster, which worked off spring tension and gear ratios to drive the rear axle.
+This project was completed in Term 2, after the [Engineering Design Portfolio](projects/Engineering%20Design%20Portfolio.md).

 ## The project